How to Deal with Those Different Project Excel Sheets

 For example, your design teams could pull the specification sheets for project designs directly from the ERP rather than requesting a spreadsheet and waiting while your people scramble to find the right Excel document.
 You also collect critical data on how your team uses this information.
 You can see the most accessed parts of the project, identify whether your team is missing out on critical tools and view short- and long-term performance.

 Your projects run smoother when you eliminate the inefficiencies presented by Excel documents scattered throughout your organization.
-Learn more ways to boost your performance with our webinar.
+Learn more ways to boost your performance watching our on-demand webinar.